dasta400/asmdc/README.md

 ## How it works?

 The dastaZ80's SIO/2 Channel B is connected to an Arduino Mega2560's serial port.
-The dastaZ80 sends commands (identified by a unique single byte) to the Arduino, which interprets the received command and communicates with the corresponding attached device (e.g. get time from the RTC), and send information back to the dastaZ80.
+The dastaZ80 sends [commands](#commands) (identified by a unique single byte) to the Arduino, which interprets the received command and communicates with the corresponding attached device (e.g. get time from the RTC), and sends information back to the dastaZ80.

 ---